KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 Users can control the accessibility of their uploaded files:

--   **Public Files**: Anyone with the download link can access the file.
-No authentication required - the link can be shared freely and accessed from anywhere.
+-   **Public Files**: Accessible at `/api/file-hosting/public/[fileId]`.
+This URL pattern is configured to bypass Cloudflare Zero Trust authentication, allowing anyone with the link to access the file without authentication.
+The link can be shared freely and accessed from anywhere.
--   **Private Files**: Only accessible through the file hosting UI.
-Direct download links will not work - users must access the file through the main file hosting page interface.
+-   **Private Files**: Accessible at `/api/file-hosting/private/[fileId]`.
+This URL pattern is protected by Cloudflare Zero Trust authentication, requiring authentication to access.
+Private files cannot be accessed via the public URL pattern.

 Users can toggle between public and private sharing when uploading files, allowing them to choose the appropriate access level for each file.